FLASH SALES: discover new varieties on offer every week!

 • Why is my tulip tree losing its leaves?

-Native to riverbanks, this tree requires moist soil throughout the year.
-Dry ground should be avoided.
-In case of water shortage, the tulip tree may lose its leaves.
-During summer, monitor water needs, especially for young trees, and water generously during the first two years after planting to ensure establishment.
-The soil should never be dry.
+Native to riverbanks, this tree requires moist soil all year round.
+Dry soils must be avoided.
+If water is lacking, the tulip tree may lose its leaves.
+In summer, monitor water needs, especially for young trees, and water generously during the first two years after planting to ensure establishment.
+Soil must never be dry.

-Planting a Tulip Tree in the garden is about embracing the school of patience!
-It takes many years before it blooms.
-You won't see its first flowers until after 8 to 15 years of cultivation.
+Planting a tulip tree in the garden is a lesson in patience!
+It takes many years to flower.
+You will not see its first flowers until after 8 to 15 years in cultivation.

 Comments